SAP Articles

 FAQs Small Business Owners Ask Me...

 Look for fit, not size.
 Your ERP should map to your workflows, not the other way around.
 If it requires redesigning your entire process just to fit the system, that’s a red flag.
-Start with what your team struggles with day-to-day—then find platforms that simplify that.
+Start with what your team struggles with day-to-day and then find platforms that simplify that.

 Usually, it’s when spreadsheets multiply, your systems don’t talk to each other, or your team hires just to maintain reports.
 If operations slow down because of internal confusion, you’re already late.
 Do not wait for a major failure before acting.